gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Need `groovy-lang` and `scala-lang` plugins
 - Possibly deprecate the existing 'cpp', 'c', etc plugins.
 - All compiled classes are removed when all java source files are removed.
+- Clean up output files for source set that is removed.
 - Clean up output files from components and binaries that have been removed or renamed.
-- Customise manifest for JvmLibrary and/or JvmLibraryBinary
+- Configure JvmLibrary and/or JvmLibraryBinary
+    - Customise manifest
-- Customise compiler options for JvmLibrary and/or JvmLibraryBinary
+    - Customise compiler options
     - Customise output locations
     - Customise source directories
-    - Layout where source and resources are in the same directory - need to filter source files
+        - Handle layout where source and resources are in the same directory - need to filter source files
-- More stuff about the source
+- Configure more stuff about the source
     - Java language version
     - Source encoding
 - How to model the fact that component is often a prototype for binary: have similar attributes and configuration.